rpclib/rpclib/README.md

 # Building

-To build `callme` you can to the following:
+To build `callme` you can do the following:

 ```
 git clone git@github.com:sztomi/callme.git